 - 71% of all high school dropouts come from fatherless homes – 9 times the average.
 (National Principals Association Report)

 Martin Luther King Jr. said it best: “A nation or civilization that continues to produce soft-minded men purchases its own spiritual death on the installment plan.”

 Men, it’s time to step up and take action for our future generation.
 We can be heroes to our own families by loving, supporting, and leading them, but don’t get discouraged because all of us will fail and make mistakes.
 That’s why we must rely on the strength of our heavenly Father, the ultimate SuperHero of the story of life.
 He is our strong fortress (Prov.
 18:10), rock (2 Sam.
 22:2), refuge (Ps.61:3), and never grows tired or weary (Isa.
 40:28).
 He is like a reservoir where we can collect His infinite wisdom, strength, and love to distribute in the lives of our family and communities.
 Men, let’s be courageous!

 1. Find time every day to ask your children, “What did you do today?” or “How was your day?”
 Just a few minutes of interaction and building that relationship is worth more than gold.

 2. As men, we are tempted to either work too much and create an idol or work too little and breed laziness.
 It’s important to find a balance so you can support your family while also working around your hectic schedule for “family time.”
 I suggest literally writing “family time meeting” in your schedule and take it more seriously than your work meetings.
 You know that if you didn’t show up, you would get fired.
 You may not get fired from your family, but don’t take advantage of the grace given to you.

-3. Start up community projects that will make an impact for the next generation.
+3. Startup community projects that will make an impact on the next generation.
 My father had a dream to build a baseball field and he did.
-Are there any ideas that you have that will make a positive influence for your city?
+Are there any ideas that you have that will make a positive influence on your city?